garethnisbet/T-BOTS/README.md

 [TBot](/TBot) - Main code to run T-Bot.

-[Development](/Development) - Check this folder regularly because this is where experimental software will show up first.
+[Development](/Development) - Check this folder regularly.
+This is where experimental software will show up first.

 [DCMotorTest](/DCMotorTest) - Simple example to drive motors using the TB6612FNG driver board (used to calibrate motors).